owasp-amass/amass/doc/user_guide.md

 ## The Output Directory

 Amass has several files that it outputs during an enumeration (e.g. the log file).
-If you are not using a database server to store the network graph information, then Amass creates one in the output directory.
+If you are not using a database server to store the network graph information, then Amass creates a file based graph database in the output directory.
 These files are used again during future enumerations, and when leveraging features like tracking and visualization.

-By default, the output directory is created in your **HOME** directory and named *amass*.
+By default, the output directory is created in the operating system default root directory to use for user-specific configuration data and named *amass*.
 If this is not suitable for your needs, then the subcommands can be instructed to create the output directory in an alternative location using the **'-dir'** flag.

 If you decide to use an Amass configuration file, it will be automatically discovered when put in the output directory and named **config.ini**.